 However, a couple of relevant incidents did take place.
 On 26 December 1965 McCartney crashed his moped, resulting in a chipped tooth (seen in the videos for Paperback Writer and Rain) and a scar on his top lip, which he hid by growing a moustache.

-Additionally, on 7 January 1967 McCartney's Mini Cooper was involved in an accident on the M1 motorway outside London, as a result of which it was written off.
-However, the car was being driven by a friend at the time; McCartney was at a party in Sussex.
-The driver, who survived the accident, was called Mohammed Hadjij.
+Additionally, on 7 January 1967 McCartney’s Mini Cooper was involved in an accident on the M1 motorway outside London, as a result of which it was written off.
+However, the car was being driven by a Moroccan student named Mohammed Hadjij, and McCartney was not present.

 The origins of the myth